PatrickMaiyer/Portapack_Wiki/Settings.md

  * Save app settings

 ### blacklist
 To disable specific apps completely, a text file named "blacklist" can be created manually in the SETTINGS folder using the Notepad application.
 Unwanted applications should be listed in this file using their case-sensitive application name (text that appears under the app's screen icon), and they will be disabled (hidden) effective on the next boot.
-(Requires 1.8.0 firmware and an SD card)
+List one application per line.
+(Requires 1.8.0+ firmware and an SD card)

 ## Converter
 ![PortapackConverter](https://www.nilorea.net/wp-content/uploads/2023/03/PORTAPACK_CONVERTER.png)